If you would like more information on any of the clubs listed here, please email our Recreation Department by clicking here.

 Once you exit the fast lane of your career, the Bowling Club suggests you try their lanes for some fun, company and good times.
 Bowling is as much about making friends and hanging out as it is about scoring points.
 Every Thursday morning, bowlers, whose skills range from strike-throwers to gutter-ballers, get together at the local lanes for fun, a little exercise and a lot of socializing.

 Several days a week, the clubhouse turns into "Trump Towers."
 There are three bridge clubs in all: Bridge Founders Duplicate, Bridge Friday Duplicate and Bridge Friday Party.
 Bridge lessons are also offered for beginners and intermediate.
 If Pan is your game, there's the Friday Pan Club.
 Canasta, anyone?
 Try the Hand & Foot Canasta Card Club.

 This club was originally formed to entertain residents with Christmas caroling around the Village.
 Over the years, it has evolved into a more concert-themed club, doing special concerts during the holidays and throughout the year.
-If you have a song in your heart, check us out.
+So sing yourself a happy little song while you check out the Chorale Society website.